 The Year 8 Art curriculum focuses on building core skills: use of materials and technique, direct observation, contextual and historical study.
-As specialist Art teachers, we enable the girls to work with a wide range of mediums.
-These include Painting, Ceramics, Sculpture, Printing, Photography and Textiles.
+As specialist Art teachers, we enable the pupils to work with a wide range of mediums.
+These include painting, ceramics, sculpture, printing, photography and textiles.

 The Autumn Term offers Year 8 pupils the opportunity to work on their own projects.
 For this, they will begin the project developing their observational drawing and photography skills.
 They will then develop their ideas using a range of mediums whilst inspired by other artists that relate to the theme.
 Following from this, they will create a personal outcome reflecting their findings.
 Throughout the year, pupils will be assessed on their observational and technical skills, ability to critically analyse artists' work, and on their creativity and imagination.
 In the Spring Term, pupils are assessed on a whole project which will include their work in class and homework, instead of a formal summer examination.

-In the Summer Term, pupils will undergo a course in Art History.
-This is a fantastic opportunity for the girls to widen their artistic knowledge and develop their historical understanding.
+In the Summer Term, the pupils will continue to explore and develop their artistic practice as well as undergo a course in Art History.
+This is a fantastic opportunity for the pupils to widen their artistic knowledge and develop their historical understanding.